summii/summii.github.io/_posts/2018-05-05-neural-network-from-scratch.md

 ![alt text](/img/elementwise.png)

-we are going to use matrics to pass through multiple inputs at aonce.
+we are going to use matrics to pass through multiple inputs at a once.
 This will allow us doing big computations speed up.

 ![alt text](/img/matrix.png)